Black Friday Email Marketing: Strategy & Tips

 Building the perfect Black Friday email marketing strategy will allow you to boost your seasonal sales like a pro.
 But first, why does Black Friday matter, and why should you create and send seasonal emails?

-If you don’t know how to approach Black Friday and email, today we will see the necessary steps you need to take.
+If you don’t know how to approach Black Friday and email, today we will see the necessary steps you need to take and some of the best Black Friday email examples.
 Let’s go!

 Why Should You Care About Black Friday?

 First off, taking advantage of the holiday will let you benefit from the increased sales and traffic.
 However, to give you a better understanding of why Black Friday should be on your business calendar, let’s take a look at some important stats:

 - 59% of consumers between 18-44 want to shop online.
 (Sitecore)

 - 83% of shoppers agree that they will avoid in-store shopping.
 (Sitecore)